termite-labs/termite-labs-vibratory-tumbler/README.md

 ## Contributing

-### Try it out
+### Build it

-* Make it and send feedback and pics
+* Build it and take pictures of the process and your results
-* Polish parts using different media, time and material combinations to build a catalog of ways of smoothing
+* Polish parts using different media, time and material combinations to help building a catalog for finishing parts

 ### Advice